 Far Cry 3 feels like the culmination of the best elements of the series, merging the open world of Far Cry 2 with frenetic shooter action

-Far Cry 3 harkens back to an older, and some would argue better, aesthetic in shooters, which goes against the trend justifying an anorexic story mode by packaging it with a robust multiplayer.
-In Far Cry 3, the online modes may be competent, sure, but the reason to pick up this game is for its superb single player campaign, which boasts one of the best narratives in any game all year.
+Far Cry 3 harkens back to an older, and some would argue better, aesthetic in shooters, which goes against the trend of justifying an anorexic story mode by packaging it with a robust multiplayer.
+In Far Cry 3, the online modes may be competent, sure, but the reason to pick up this game is for its superb single-player campaign, which boasts one of the best narratives in any game all year.

 Far Cry 3: Characters and Plot

-The camera then pans back to show this montage is being shown on a camera phone that’s being held by the group’s captor, a twitchy, erudite psycho called Vaas Montenegro, who has a smile similar to that of a boa constrictor before it swallows its prey.
+The camera then pans back to show this montage being shown on a camera phone that's being held by the group's captor, a twitchy, erudite psycho called Vaas Montenegro, who has a smile similar to that of a boa constrictor before it swallows its prey.

 Vaas, by the way, is one of the best villains created in gaming in the last few years.
 Intelligent, charming and utterly insane, he’s as likely to casually stab a helpless captive through the heart as he is to wax philosophical on the nature of madness.